onug/CSNF-DOC/content/en/docs/Contribution guidelines/CoC.md

 ---
-title: "Code of Conduct"
+title: "Contributor Code of Conduct"
 linkTitle: "Code of Conduct"
-weight: 40
+weight: 30
 description: >
 ---

-# Contributor Covenant Code of Conduct

 ## Our Pledge